QuantumHole/cine-vr/README.md

 -->

 # <img src="images/logo-cinevr.svg" alt="Cine-VR" width="20%" />
-Cine-VR is a small project to check out some mechanisms in OpenGL and OpenVR.
+Cine-VR displays media in 3D using OpenVR and OpenGL.

-It renders a single image into HMD stereoscopically.
+It renders a media file into HMD stereoscopically.
 It also shows the left eye view in a companion window on the desktop.
 It demonstrates handling of a menu structure.
 To achieve this, the most basic graphical elements for user interactions had to be implemented from scratch.